 California Parkinson's Disease Registry

 April, 2018: CPDR Implementation Guide released (see below under Implementation Resources).
 This guide provides the necessary specifications for reporting Parkinson's Disease data to CPDR, and outlines who is required to report, the timing of reporting, and the methods for transmitting data.

-May 23, 2018: Informational meeting in Southern California (details coming soon)
+May 23, 2018: FREE Informational meeting in SOUTHERN CALIFORNIA

 July 1, 2018: Mandatory statewide reporting of Parkinson's disease begins.